sasquatch678/A-Painted-World/Gameplay.md/Crafting.md

 Any well can be interacted with while a pitcher is in the players inventory and the pitcher will be filled with water.
 Water can be boiled at a cooking pot and is used in several crafting recipes.

-Any cow can be milked while a pitcher is in the player's inventory and the pitcher will be filled with milk.
+Any cow can be milked by pressing the interact key while a pitcher is in the player's inventory and the pitcher will be filled with milk.
 Milk can be pasteurized at a cooking pot and is used in several crafting recipes.

 Any rock in a dungeon can be randomly converted into an ore vein.
 These ores can be turned into ingots at a smelter.
 Ingots are used primarily to craft armor and weapons at an anvil, but are also used in several other crafting recipes.